 Thankfully, there are a number of modern systems specifically aimed at small businesses that can help you stay on top of your books, allowing you to log in on your phone, tablet, laptop or home computer and easily access all the figures you need, keeping tabs on all your invoices and payments.
 Two of the most popular services are QuickBooks and Xero, both of which have products aimed at small businesses, helping you to manage transactions, pay bills, and even sort your tax.
 If you have employees, you’ll even be able to process their payroll.
 Both start from around £10 a month, though both run regular offers and offer a free trial to see how it works for you.

-Getting paid for a job used to be easy - you took the cash and that was that.
-For some smaller jobs that can still work, but given that paying by debit or credit card is now more popular in the UK than paying by with notes and coins, it pays to consider the alternatives.
-While the occasional customer might still like to hand over a cheque (which means a visit to the bank) most prefer to do a bank transfer, but for added ease of mind and security, there are services where you can turn your phone into a point of sale device and take payment then and there.
+Getting paid for a job used to be easy - you took the cash and that was that, and for some smaller jobs, that still works fine as long as you keep tabs on everything.
+While the occasional customer might still like to hand over a cheque (which means a visit to the bank) most customers these days prefer to do a bank transfer for larger payments, but for added ease of mind and security, there are other options available.

 There’s no fixed cost for using the basic version of either service, though you will have to pay upfront for an iZettle card reader, however, both charge a small transaction fee - 0.45% for SmartTrade, and 1.75% for iZettle.

 Everyone’s favourite price is free, so how about this?
 HMRC produces its own free app for iOS and Android, that lets people manage their tax, check their income and benefits, see all their communications with the tax man and much more.
-Similarly, HMRC’s digital personal tax account lets people manage all their tax affairs online in a secure way, letting you submit Self Assessment tax returns, view your Annual Tax Summary, and make changes, for example if you change tax status such as by taking on a salaried job.
+Similarly, HMRC’s digital personal tax account lets people manage all their tax affairs online in a secure way, letting you submit Self Assessment tax returns, view your Annual Tax Summary, and make changes.

 If you’re racing around from job to job, or if you like to get jobs booked up as far in advance as possible, you need to keep tabs on your schedule and where you’re meant to be.
 Many tradespeople have ditched paper diaries in favour of calendars on their smartphone, but there are a host of options available depending on what you’re after.
-If you have an iPhone, Apple’s inbuilt calendar is easy to use, adding in appointments and setting reminders, while if you have a Google account, the Google calendar app is an easy way to keep on top of things, automatically syncing events mentioned in your emails, letting you send invites to ensure customers are available, and backing everything up if the worst happens and you lose your phone.
+If you have an iPhone, Apple’s inbuilt calendar is easy to use, adding in appointments and setting reminders.
+If you have a Google account, the Google calendar app is an easy way to keep on top of things, automatically syncing events mentioned in your emails, letting you send invites to ensure customers are available.
+In both caes, it ensures everything is backed up if the worst happens and you lose your phone.

-We’d be missing a trick if we didn’t sing our own praises the MyBuilder app for iOS, which lets you keep tabs on leads, express interest in jobs, message customers and update your profile, so you can be first to respond to any lead wherever you are and make sure your diary is full of work.
+We’d be missing a trick if we didn’t mention the MyBuilder app for iPhones, which lets you keep tabs on leads, express interest in jobs, message customers and update your profile, so you can be first to respond to any lead wherever you are and make sure your diary is full of work.
+We're hoping to add an equivalent Android app soon.

-We also have some other time-saving ideas that we think will transform how you work coming down the line - so watch this space for more information soon...
+We also have some other ideas that we think will transform how you work coming down the line in the next few weeks - so watch this space for more information soon...